coder/docs/workspaces/preferences.md

 actions in your Coder workspace and interact with the service (e.g., push changes).
 Your administrator must configure OAuth for this feature to work.

+> During the linked account process, Coder sends requests directly from your
+> local machine's web browser to your Git provider.
+If your organization
+> requires additional authentication (e.g., VPN), you must start this process
+> before linking your accounts.
+>
+> Note that linking your accounts is a one-time process, typically during
+> onboarding.
+Future Git actions within Coder will operate within the Coder
+> deployment's network, _not_ the local machine.

 ## Notifications

 Coder issues desktop notifications when you create a new workspace or rebuild an